elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-2-map-service-dependencies.md

 ### Identify interfaces to existing business processes and define new business processes

 This depends on what you find.
-Let&#8217;s say for example you found an application that was abusing the production DB server so you virtualize this application and make it have a dedicated DB service.
-This way you don&#8217;t impact anything else.
+Let's say for example you found an application that was abusing the production DB server so you virtualize this application and make it have a dedicated DB service.
+This way you don't impact anything else.
 Now if you make that change you need to notify everyone and make sure everyone knows that if the application goes down, there is no need to restart the production DB server but just the VM it self.

 ### Given a scenario, identify logical components that have dependencies on certain services